xfbs/euler/readme.md

     failure
   - `make clean` — to clean intermediate files, build targets and caches

+Some solutions may have a `DISABLED` file inside their folder.
+This tells my euler.rb script to ignore them, which usually means that the solution doesn't work or is too slow, but I have committed it anyways because I feel that I get get it to work or optimize it.

 ## Setup

 To actually test out these solutions, you need to install a few things: